 What does concept-based instruction “look like” in the classroom?

 Concept-Based Mathematics: Teaching for Deep Understanding Pre-K to 12 Level 1 and Level 2

 Traditional curriculum focuses on rules and procedures with little understanding of the conceptual relationships of mathematics—and mathematics is a language of conceptual relationships.
-Traditional curriculum assumes the deep understanding of concepts, and fails to teach for transferability, or to consider context.
+Traditional curriculum assumes the deep understanding of concepts and fails to teach for transferability or to consider context.

-With the exponential growth of information and knowledge students need to move to a higher level of abstraction.
+With the exponential growth of information and knowledge, students need to move to a higher level of abstraction.
 We need to develop students’ ability to critically think and reason, in order to solve complex problems and create new ideas.

 This workshop will address the following questions: